-Each department is encouraged to propose two capstone courses.
+Each department is encouraged to propose at least two capstone courses.

 The General Education program was approved by the University Senate and SACC in May 2014.
-Click here to view the General Education proposal.
+Click here to access the General Education proposal.

 A revised General Education Committee Structure was approved by the University Senate in October 2015.

-The Tier 1 and Tier 2 requirements were revised in April 2016 to simplify the Gen Ed program while increasing flexibility.
+The Tier I and Tier II requirements were revised in April 2016 to simplify the Gen Ed program while increasing flexibility.

-Click here to view the assessment implementation plan approved by the Senate in Fall 2016 .
+Click here to access the assessment implementation plan approved by the Senate in Fall 2016 .